Dancing with the Stars (American TV series) season 7: Week 2

-Each couple performed either the rumba or paso doble.
+Each couple performed either the paso doble or rumba.
 Couples are listed in the order they performed.

 Week 3

 Each couple performed either the jive or Viennese waltz.
 Couples are listed in the order they performed.

 On October 3, Misty May-Treanor was injured during practice and received immediate medical attention.
 At the end of the episode that aired on Monday, October 6, she announced that she had ruptured her Achilles tendon, and thus had to withdraw from the competition.
-On the results show the next night, Tom Bergeron revealed that no one would be eliminated that week because of May-Treanor's withdrawal, and the week 3 scores would be combined with the scores from week 4.
+On the results show the next night, Tom Bergeron revealed that no one would be eliminated that week because of May-Treanor's withdrawal, and the week 3 scores would carry over to week 4.
+Rocco and Karina would have been eliminated had May-Treanor not withdrawn.

 Week 4

 Each couple performed either the samba or tango.
 Couples are listed in the order they performed.

 Week 5

 Each couple performed one of four dances newly introduced this season: the hustle, jitterbug, salsa, or West Coast Swing.
 Couples are listed in the order they performed.

 On Sunday, October 19, Brooke Burke was injured during the camera blocking for her jitterbug with partner Derek Hough.
 She ended up going to the hospital on Monday, October 20, for treatment and x-rays.
 It was determined that she had severely bruised her foot, but as of Monday afternoon, an ABC spokesperson told People that Burke and Hough would still perform on that night's live show.